 - For a while in the more recent updates of Dwarf Fortress, kicking was incredibly powerful.
 Biting still is.
 Horses can use both attacks.
 And if you embark in evil territory, you can get attacked by skeletal and zombie horses, which are much harder to kill than living horses... to say nothing of the potential for randomly-generated horse demons and Forgotten Beasts.

 - Shadowmere, who appears in both Oblivion and Skyrim, is an immortal, possibly undead horse with sleek black fur and glowing red eyes, in service to the Dark Brotherhood.
 Despite appearances, Shadowmere is always perfectly loyal to the Player Character once acquired.

 - Nightmare, an enemy from Ragnarok Online, is exactly t;his.
 It is a ghost horse that is immune to non-elemental attacks.

 - Kazak the Blood Covered One from Phileasson's Secret is a demonic humanoid horse demon who can walk on his back legs and carries a giant scythe.

 - The Brook Horse, from Year Walk, is a pale, Sharp-Dressed Horse, halfway submerged in a river.
-According to folklore, it's is quite infanticidal and, as it happens, during the game it wants the player to fetch it four Mylings, souls of murdered infants, in exchange for a key...
+According to folklore, it's quite infanticidal and, as it happens, during the game it wants the player to fetch it four Mylings, souls of murdered infants, in exchange for a key...
 The Brook Horse would make quite the perfect mount for Slender Man.

 - Bayonetta 2 has one of the new demons, Diomedes, as a giant horse that can be summoned as a finisher for some of the enemies.
-Did we mention that Diomedes is a Hellish Unicorn with a BFS rather than a horn?
+Did we mention that Diomedes is a Hellish eight-legged Unicorn with a BFS rather than a horn?